 In 1975,Tuol Svay Prey High School was taken over by Pol Pot's security force and turned into a prison known as Security Prison 21 (S-21) It soon became the largest such centre of detention and torture in the country.
 Over 17,000 people held at S-21 were taken to the extermination camp at Choeung Ek to be executed; detainees who die during torture were buried in mass graves in the prison grounds.

 S-21 has been turned into the Tuol Sleng Museum, which serves as a testament to the crimes of the Khmer Rough.
-The museum's entrance is on the western side of 113 St just north of 350 St, and it is open daily from 7 to 11.30 am and from 2 to 5.30 pm; entry is US$2.
+The museum's entrance is on the western side of 113 Street just north of 350 Street, Phnom Penh.

 Like the Nazis, the Khmer Rough was meticulous in keeping records of their barbarism.
 Each prisoner who passed through S-21 was photographed, sometimes before and after being tortured.
 The museum displays include room after room in which such photographs of men, women and children cover the walls from floor to ceiling; virtually all the people pictured were later killed.
 You can tell in what year a picture was taken by the style of number board that appears on the prisoner's chest.
 Several foreigners from Australia, France and the USA were held here before being murdered.
 Their documents are on display.